-In 2018, in order to expand WOSHTEP's work with apprenticeship programs and to reach young and new workers, LOHP developed and conducted health and safety training in pre-apprenticeship programs for students learning about auto repair and students learning about the medical assistant profession.
-These training sessions were conducted in partnership with SEIU in Sacramento and Oakland in August and with Jewish Vocational Services in San Francisco in October.
-Eleven auto mechanic pre-apprentices attended the classes and 17 medical assistant pre-apprentices attended the classes.
+In 2019, in order to expand WOSHTEP's work with apprenticeship programs and to reach young and new workers, LOHP developed and conducted health and safety training in pre-apprenticeship programs for students learning about auto repair and the medical assistant profession.
+These training sessions were conducted in partnership with SEIU in Sacramento and Oakland in August and with Jewish

+Vocational Services in San Francisco in October.
+Eleven auto mechanic preapprentices and 17 medical assistant pre-apprentices attended the classes.